Madhavkumar-04/subjective/Answer-Evaluation-System-main/saved_model/README.md

 # Run inference
 sentences = [
-    'Photosynthesis is the process by which green plants, algae, and some bacteria use sunlight, water, and carbon dioxide to produce glucose and oxygen.', 'It’s when plants use sunlight to make sugar and oxygen from CO2 and water.', 'It’s how plants grow using sunlight.',
+    'Photosynthesis is the process by which green plants, algae, and some bacteria use sunlight, water, and carbon dioxide to produce glucose and oxygen.', 'Plants use sunlight to convert water and carbon dioxide into sugar.', 'Plants make energy from sunlight.',
 ]
 embeddings = model.encode(sentences)
 print(embeddings.shape)